-Proposals for the 2012-1016 CSAI were due October 1, 2011; the Congregational Poll will narrow the choices to no more than five to be considered by the 2012 GA.
+Proposals for the 2014-2018 CSAI are due October 1, 2013; the Congregational Poll will narrow the choices to no more than five to be considered by the 2014 GA.
 One CSAI will be selected for two years of resource preparation and study/action.
-A SOC draft will be placed on the 2015 GA agenda; if adopted, implementation year will follow.
+A SOC draft will be placed on the 2017 GA agenda; if adopted, implementation year will follow.

 One of the most exciting aspects of General Assembly is the unfolding Action of Immediate Witness (AIW) process.
 People come with a wide range of issues, engage one another in conversation, sign petitions, debate the issues, vote, and bring to life the Principles of Unitarian Universalism, all within the span of one General Assembly.